Lucasfilm Games: Early history

-In 1979 George Lucas wanted to explore other areas of entertainment and created the Lucasfilm Computer Division in 1979, which included a department for computer games (the Games Group) and another for graphics.
-The graphics department was spun off into its own corporation in 1982, ultimately becoming Pixar.
+In 1979, George Lucas wanted to explore other areas of entertainment and created the Lucasfilm Computer Division in 1979, which included a department for computer games (the Games Group) and another for graphics.
+The graphics department was spun off into its own corporation in 1986, ultimately becoming Pixar.

 The Lucasfilm Games Group originally cooperated with Atari, Inc., which helped fund the video game group's founding, to produce video games.
 Though the group had spun out of Lucasfilm, the video game development license for Lucasfilm's Star Wars was held by Atari at the time, forcing the group to start with original concepts; Ron Gilbert, one of the group's first employees, believed that if the Lucasfilm Games Group had the rights for Star Wars from the start, they would have never branched into any new intellectual property.

-The first products from the Games Group were unique action Ballblazer and Rescue on Fractalus!, developed in 1984 for the Atari 5200 console and the Atari 8-bit computers.
+The first products from the Games Group were Ballblazer and Rescue on Fractalus!, developed in 1984 for the Atari 5200 console and Atari 8-bit computers.
 Beta versions of both games were leaked to pirate bulletin boards exactly one week after Atari had received unprotected copies for a marketing review, and were in wide circulation over a year before the original release date.
-Planned to be released in the 3rd quarter of 1984 under the Atari/Lucasfilm label, the games were delayed when Warner Communications sold the assets of the consumer division of Atari, Inc. to Jack Tramiel in July of that year, and were ultimately picked up by publisher Epyx and released for multiple home computers in mid-1985.
+Planned to be released in the 3rd quarter of 1984 under the Atari/Lucasfilm label, the games were delayed when Warner Communications sold the assets of the consumer division of Atari, Inc. to Jack Tramiel in July of that year, and were ultimately picked up by publisher Epyx and released by May 1985.
 Lucasfilm's next two games were Koronis Rift and The Eidolon.
 Their first games were only developed by Lucasfilm, and a publisher would distribute the games.
 Atari published their games for Atari systems, Activision and Epyx would do their computer publishing.
 Maniac Mansion was the first game to be published and developed by Lucasfilm Games.